Doctors & Staff

 Jenny Winters, Billing Specialist

 Billing specialists work as liaisons between patients and third party insurance companies.
 They are responsible for collecting, posting and managing account payments, as well as submitting claims and following up with insurance companies.
 Also, they field phone calls from patients and help answer their questions about vision and medical insurance by listening, educating, and problem solving in a professional manner.
 Our billing specialist, Jenny, participates in continuing educational courses each year to gain knowledge in all areas of change regarding third party policies and procedures.
 She is happy to assist you with any billing questions or concerns that you may have.

 Our office manager, Kelly, organizes and supervises all the administrative activities that facilitate the smooth running of an optometry practice.
 Although the work of an office manager may differ amongst different organizations, all have the responsibility for ensuring the office runs efficiently.
 We are fortunate that Kelly has had experience in every department in our office, therefore creating a “hands-on” approach to office management.
 In addition to her duties at the practice, Kelly also serves as our Vision Source Representative (VSR) assisting to enhance communication through a network of key staff members creating a strong foundation to support Vision Source Doctors and their practices.

 Alicia performs a variety of duties at the practice that facilitate the “day to day” activities.
 She handles our marketing, email correspondence, patient communications and reviews, and social media for the office.
 Alicia also has experience in several departments including technician work as well as patient service coordinator experience.
 She is an invaluable asset to our practice.

 Vision therapy is a doctor-supervised, non-surgical and customized program of visual activities designed to correct certain vision problems and/or improve visual skills.
-Jackie works closely with Dr. Jeff Kenyon to help design, perform, and monitor the therapy through combination office and home therapy.
-With her background and education in teaching, Jackie is a great asset to this sub-specialty clinic in the office.
+Jackie and Amanda work closely with Dr. Jeff Kenyon to help design, perform, and monitor the therapy through combination office and home therapy.
+If you have any questions about vision therapy, call the office today.